varsha13152/tp/docs/UserGuide.md

 * Deletes the request specified by 'REQUEST_INDEX' from the visitor at 'INDEX'.
 * All the fields must be provided.
-* The INDEX refers to the index number shown in the displayed visitor list.
-The index **must be a positive integer**.
+* The 'INDEX' refers to the index number shown in the displayed visitor list.
+The 'INDEX' **must be a positive integer**.
-* The REQUEST_INDEX refers to the index number of the request in the visitor's request list.
-The REQUEST_INDEX **must be a positive integer**.
+* The 'REQUEST_INDEX' refers to the index number of the request in the visitor's request list.
+The 'REQUEST_INDEX' **must be a positive integer**.

 Examples:
 * `deletereq 1 r/1` Deletes the first request of the first visitor on the list.